 Each time I would get one of those emails I would quickly scan the requests to see if any of them were relevant to my skill set and if so I would provide the answer the reporter was looking for by replying to the email.
 It is that easy.

 I have been able to get a large handful of really strong backlinks using all of these sources combined and because they all have a free option it really is the easiest way to generate backlinks for your brand.

 The most annoying thing about getting links in this method is that you have to filter through twenty to thirty reporter requests to find maybe one that is relevant to you.

-That’s why we built our HARO tool that brings in all reporter requests and then makes them searchable by keyword.
+That’s why we built our own pitch request tool that brings in all reporter requests and then makes them searchable by keyword.
 So I can instantly find all requests that mention the keyword I am targeting such as “SEO” and respond inside of JustReachOut and blow the reporter’s mind with my SEO advice.

 With HARO you are left at the mercy of the reporter as to what the anchor text of your backlink will say but typically the backlink will link to your homepage and the brand name will be the anchor text.